Noodieknoodie/444000111/README_DEV_BIBLE_2.md

    - Break down components when it improves readability and maintenance
    - Don't artificially split components when it harms cohesion

 3. **File Handling Best Practices**
-   - Store relative paths in the database for portability
+   - Store complete file paths in the database for direct access
-   - Construct full paths at runtime with current username
+   - Create Windows shortcuts (.lnk files) to maintain folder hierarchy
-   - Use consistent folder structures for new documents
+   - Use standardized naming convention for mail dump files
-   - Handle file operations in dedicated modules
+   - Handle document associations through database tables, not filesystem organization
+   - Resolve path variables at runtime for portability across user environments

 4. **Error Handling**
    - Provide meaningful error messages for file and database operations